 Replacement Card Fees

 Your bank may also charge you a replacement fee if your debit card is lost or stolen.
 It’s a one-time fee to replace your card and is usually only charged in these instances.
 If your debit card has expired, your bank typically issues a new card and will likely not charge you a replacement fee.

 These fees are charged by your bank if you have spent more money than is actually in your bank account.
 If you overdraw your checking account, the bank may honor the payment instead of denying the transaction.

 If you have overdraft protection, the bank will automatically move money from another account, such as a savings account, into your checking account to cover the costs.

 If you do not have overdraft protection and the bank honors the payment, you’ll have a negative balance, and your bank will charge you a fee.
-The amount is usually between $30 to $35 and will be owed to the bank in addition to the negative balance due to a purchase.
+The amount is typically between $30 to $35 and will be owed to the bank in addition to the negative balance due to a purchase.

 What if your debit card is lost or stolen?